sofiabravo103/builder/README.md

-# Builder: a dynamic data generator for skyline querys
+# Builder: a dynamic data generator for skyline queries

 Builder is currently implemented to run only in an **Unix-like** environment.